deepsense-ai/ragbits/docs/quickstart/quickstart1_prompts.md

 print(f"Generated song: {response}")
 ```

-In this code snippet, we first created an instance of the `LiteLLM` class and configured it to use the OpenAI's `gpt-4` model.
+In this code snippet, we first created an instance of the `LiteLLM` class and configured it to use OpenAI's `gpt-4` model.
 We then generated a response by passing the prompt to the model.
 As a result, the model will generate a song about Ragbits based on the provided prompt.

 ## Making the Prompt Dynamic
-You could make the prompt dynamic by declaring a Pydantic model that serves as the prompt's input schema (i.e., declares the shape of the data that you will be able to use in the prompt).
+You can make the prompt dynamic by declaring a Pydantic model that serves as the prompt's input schema (i.e., declares the shape of the data that you will be able to use in the prompt).
 Here's an example:

 ```python
 from pydantic import BaseModel